 Breakfast, Lunch |

-Today is the final day of your 7-Day Pikey Peak Trek.
-We will begin our local sharing jeep drive back to Kathmandu after breakfast in Phaplu.
+Today is the final day of our 7-Day Pikey Peak Trek.
+We will begin our journey via a local sharing jeep or bus, and drive back to Kathmandu after breakfast in Phaplu.
 The distance between the two places is about 280 km.
 So, it takes around 8 hours to reach Kathmandu.
 We will return to the familiar road on Araniko Highway, passing by villages, rivers, and hills.

 Once we reach Kathmandu, it marks the conclusion of our voyage.
 We hope you had a wonderful and memorable time with us.